Skip to main content

 Creating a REST Service Manually

-This appendix describes how to manually create an InterSystems IRIS® data platform REST service by subclassing the %CSP.RESTOpens in a new tab class; this procedure creates a manually-coded REST service that does not work with all the API management tools.
+This page describes how to manually create an InterSystems IRIS® data platform REST service by subclassing the %CSP.RESTOpens in a new tab class; this procedure creates a manually-coded REST service that does not work with all the API management tools.

 Also see Setting Up Authentication for REST Services in Securing REST Services.